This Weekend's Long Workout

 Your next Saturday session, from Tier X coach Julie Wandzilak

 The weekend gives us all a good opportunity to go long with our workouts, which often takes the form of a slow, steady run or ride or back-to-back classes at the gym.
 But double sessions don't always double results—that extra time needs to be spent wisely.
 So we asked a team of Equinox Tier X coaches to create some performance-driven routines for you to try.
 Think of them as long workouts with purpose.
 Here is the next installment in the series; you can also go back to Week One: Hicham Haouzi's long workout.

-This dynamic circuit created by Julie Wandzilak, a Tier X Coach in Greenwich, Connecticut, strategically targets everything from head to toe by changing the type of resistance, intensity and planes of motion in which you’re working with every exercise.
+This dynamic circuit created by Julie Wandzilak, a Tier X coach at E at Columbus Circle in New York City, strategically targets everything from head to toe by changing the type of resistance, intensity and planes of motion in which you’re working with every exercise.
 “Adding these variables into your routine, instead of moving at the same pace and in the same direction throughout, will help you become more diverse, more efficient and burn more calories both during and after your workout,” she says.
 The whole training session (from warm-up to cool-down) should take about 90 minutes to complete.